JuanGonzalez47/Head-Soccer-CV/README.md

   - Kick: S key

 #### Computer Vision Controls:
-- Move your head left/right to control player movement
+- Up or Close your hand left/right to control player movement (Right Hand)
-- Move your head up to jump/header
+- Move your left hand up to jump
-- Detected head movements will control your player automatically
+- To kick the ball up your knee

 ## 🔧 Recent Updates